 For maximum effectiveness, you’ll want to incorporate several experiential and monetary rewards into your loyalty program, and use a tiered method.
 So for example, you’d want to have a few low-cost rewards that customers can earn easily, and then one or two experiential rewards that are harder to earn and reserved for your very best customers.

-If you’re using SpotOn Core, it’s quick and easy to do this, and even better, our Customer Engagement Team can help you come up with ideas for unique experiential rewards that will make your business shine.
+If you’re using SpotOn Loyalty, it’s quick and easy to do this, and even better, our support team can help you come up with ideas for unique experiential rewards that will make your business shine.

 Get a free demonstration to see how Loyalty with SpotOn can accelerate your business’s revenue.